Lacquer: Urushiol-based lacquers

 Trade of lacquer objects travelled through various routes to the Middle East.
 Known applications of lacquer in China included coffins, music instruments, furniture, and various household items.
 Lacquer mixed with powdered cinnabar is used to produce the traditional red lacquerware from China.

 From the 16th century to the 17th century, lacquer was introduced to Europe on a large scale for the first time through trade with Japanese.
 Until the 19th century, lacquerware was one of Japan's major exports, and European royalty, aristocrats and religious people represented by Marie-Antoinette, Maria Theresa and The Society of Jesus collected Japanese lacquerware luxuriously decorated with maki-e.
 The terms related to lacquer such as "Japanning", "Urushiol" and "maque" which means lacquer in Mexican Spanish, are derived from Japanese.

 The trees must be at least ten years old before cutting to bleed the resin.
 It sets by a process called "aqua-polymerization", absorbing oxygen to set; placing in a humid environment allows it to absorb more oxygen from the evaporation of the water.

 Lacquer-yielding trees in Thailand, Vietnam, Burma and Taiwan, called Thitsi, are slightly different; they do not contain urushiol, but similar substances called laccol or thitsiol.
 The result is similar but softer than the Chinese or Japanese lacquer.
 Burmese lacquer sets slower, and is painted by craftsmen's hands without using brushes.

 Raw lacquer can be "coloured" by the addition of small amounts of iron oxides, giving red or black depending on the oxide.
 There is some evidence that its use is even older than 8,000 years from archaeological digs in Japan and China.
 Later, pigments were added to make colours.
-It is used not only as a finish, but mixed with ground fired and unfired clays applied to a mould with layers of hemp cloth, it can produce objects without need for another core like wood.
+It is used not only as a finish, because if mixed with ground fired and unfired clays applied to a mould with layers of hemp cloth, it can produce objects without need for another core like wood.
 The process is called "kanshitsu" in Japan.
 In the lacquering of the Chinese musical instrument, the guqin, the lacquer is mixed with deer horn powder (or ceramic powder) to give it more strength so it can stand up to the fingering.

 There are a number of forms of urushiol.
 They vary by the length of the R chain, which depends on the species of plant producing the urushiol.
 Urushiol can also vary in the degree of saturation in the carbon chain.
 Urushiol can be drawn as follows: